itsaboutcode/SalesforceNotes/SalesforceIntegration.md

 **SOAP:** Then when we actually order the food based on the Menu's.
 Meaning we use proxy classes to call upon the service methods which is done using SOAP.

 ### Generating Proxy files using WSDL document

+You can create Apex classes using `WSDL` file but it's no different than making request to REST base call in terms of code.
+In the body of request, you will have to send XML in SOAP protocol and in response, you should expect XML in SOAP protocol.

 - Go to `Setup -> Apex Classes -> Generate from WSDL`